The Anti Alzheimer’s Meal Plan with Brain Boosting Recipes | Dr. Oz | S9 | Ep 32 | Full Episode

 Three little aluminum foil balls.

-Can you can you use balls of steel too?
+Can you use balls of steel too?

-You could, if you have them.
+Could, if you have them.